Home

 The Oklahoma state motto is a Latin motto and common expression which in English means "Labour Conquers All Things".

-The Oklahoma state motto was adopted in 1907 but the inspiration for the Latin motto itself dates back 2000 years to Virgil, a Roman poet.
+The Oklahoma motto was adopted in 1907 but the inspiration for the Latin motto itself dates back 2000 years to Virgil, a Roman poet.

 In his book "Georgics" Virgil wrote the inspiration for the Oklahoma motto " Labor omnia uicit improbus" (Uphill work overcomes all things).